rapidoid/rapidoid/README.md

 }
 ```

-Rapidoid will scan for `*Screen` classes on your classpath and will construct a nice and responseive GUI.
+Rapidoid will scan for `*Screen` classes on your classpath and will construct a nice and responsive GUI.
 It will start a fast embedded HTTP server (`rapidoid-http`).

 * Navigate to:
  * [http://localhost:8080/](http://localhost:8080/)